openworm/org.geppetto.docs/source/intro.rst

 Setting Options
 ----------
-Object used to modify the plot widget settings.
-User can modify: x and y axis, line plot’s visibility of points and lines.
+User can modify a Plot Widget settings, including: x and y axis, line plot’s visibility of points and lines.
+Create a javascript object in the console specifying the options, and use setOptions() with the created object to set the options for the Plot Widget.

+The following values can be used to modify a Plot settings.

+- yaxis - Object that sets a minimimum and maximum value for the Y axis of the graph.
+  Use {yaxis : { min : 'value', max : 'value'}} to set yaxis.

+- xaxis - Object that sets a minimimum and maximum value for the X axis of the graph.
+  Use {xaxis : { min : 'value', max : 'value'}} to set xaxis.

+- series - Object that turns on/off lines and points in the graph.

+Example:

 .. code-block:: javascript